Ryanc1256-zz/control-Panel/README.md

 control-Panel
 =============

-This is a wordpress based system made up for use in node.js/php
+This is a cms based system made up for use in node.js/php